 you have a cat?

 What Essential Oil Scents Are Safe for Cats, Fur Real?

 Don't worry, you don't need to give up on your favorite diffuser or oil-infused potpourri just yet.
 Not all scents are harmful to kitties or will cause any kind of essential oil toxicity.
 There's still a way you and your little feline can enjoy a meow-nificent, aromatic home.

 If you're wondering what essential oil scents are safe for cats, you should first understand which plants are non-toxic to cats, since essential oils are derived from our green friends.

 According to the ASPCA, the following plants are feline-friendly:

 - Lemon Balm

 However, just because these plants are safe for kitties, it doesn't mean that the essential oils derived from them are always safe.
+We just need to be mindful of essential oil safety.
 Plants in their natural, whole form have relatively low concentrations of phenols and other compounds that can cause toxicity effects.

 In essential oils, however, you'll find much higher percentages of potentially harmful toxins.
 Additionally, different essential oil manufacturers include different concentrations of the various components of the plants' oils.